-No weapons or props that fire a projectile or fluid are allowed
+- No weapons or props that fire a projectile or fluid are allowed.

-No bullets are allowed
+- No bullets are allowed.

-Realistic-looking firearms must be holstered, peacebound, and cannot be un-holstered under any circumstances
+- Realistic-looking firearms must be holstered, peacebound, and cannot be un-holstered under any circumstances.

-- Weapons and props with blades must be sheathed, peace-bound, and may not be unsheathed under any Circumstances
+- Weapons and props with blades must be sheathed, peace-bound, and may not be unsheathed under any circumstances.

-While North Dakota law will allow concealed carry of firearms without a permit effective August 1st, 2017 CoreCon insists that no concealed carry weapons are allowed, even with proper licensing.
+While North Dakota law allows concealed carry of firearms without a permit effective August 1st, 2017, CoreCon insists that no concealed carry weapons are allowed to be carried, even with proper licensing.
 Please store your concealed carry weapons in your locked vehicle or in a secure storage area in your room.
 Failure to follow CoreCon weapon policy can/will result in badge revocation and you will be asked to leave.

 Costumes that bear similarity to actual law enforcement or military uniforms will be allowed to incorporate realistic firearms only during costuming events that specifically allow them.
-At no other time are realistic firearms allowed to accompany costumes that bear similarity to actual law enforcement or military uniforms CoreCon and Digital Grail reserve the right to amend these policies without prior notice and any ruling made by CoreCon or Digital Grail is final.
+At no other time are realistic firearms allowed to accompany costumes that bear similarity to actual law enforcement or military uniforms.

+CoreCon and Digital Grail reserve the right to amend these policies without prior notice and any ruling made by CoreCon or Digital Grail is final.

-Projectile weapons: Any prop or firearm that projects or expels a solid, liquid, gas or energy (including laser light) is considered a projectile weapon.
+- Projectile weapons: Any prop or firearm that projects or expels a solid, liquid, gas or energy (including laser light) is considered a projectile weapon.
 Projectile weapons are not allowed.

-Peace-bond: A peace-bound weapon is tied to its holster, sheath, or similar container with a functional binding.
+- Peace-bond: A peace-bound weapon is tied to its holster, sheath, or similar container with a functional binding.
 This prevents anyone else from drawing your weapon and displays in a traditional manner that you are a responsible attendee.
 Peace-bond material will be available at CoreCon Ops throughout the convention.

-Marking: Non-realistic firearms and bladed props and weapons that cannot be sheathed (bat’leth, halberd, etc.) will have peace-bond material tied to it as a visible sign that it’s been approved by CoreCon security.
+- Marking: Non-realistic firearms and bladed props and weapons that cannot be sheathed (bat’leth, halberd, etc.) will have peace-bond material tied to it as a visible sign that it’s been approved by CoreCon security.
 Peace-bond material will be available at CoreCon Ops throughout the convention.

-Clarification: On-duty law enforcement personnel are exempt from CoreCon’s Weapons Policy.
+- On-duty law enforcement personnel are exempt from CoreCon’s Weapons Policy.

 Lost + Stolen Items

-In order to remain in accordance to the Fargo city ordinances, CoreCon Fansuites won’t be allowed to sell alcohol for money, nor trade it for cups, stickers, etc. The following are current Fargo city ordinances
+In order to remain in accordance to the Fargo city ordinances, CoreCon Fansuites won’t be allowed to sell alcohol for money nor trade it for cups, stickers, etc. The following are current Fargo city ordinances:

 (CHAPTER 5-02 RETAIL LICENSING): 5-02-07.1: Sale of alcoholic beverages in exchange for goods prohibited.
 Any licensee engaged in the retail sale of alcoholic beverages who accepts goods, chattels, or other tangible personal property, other than money, checks, legal tender, negotiable instruments, or other evidences of debt, in exchange for any alcoholic beverages is guilty of a class B Misdemeanor.

 (CHAPTER 25-15 ALCOHOLIC BEVERAGES): 25-1509: It shall be unlawful for any person to sell or consume any alcoholic beverage in any automobile, or upon any street, alley or public highway, including any public sidewalk or boulevard, or on any private property without consent of the owner or occupant within the city of Fargo.
 It shall further be unlawful for any person to possess any bottle or receptacle containing any alcoholic beverage which has been opened or the contents of which have been partially consumed.